kingdom-one/spark-staffing/README.md

 ## Paid Memberships Pro
 - Almost all pages are edited within **Cornerstone.**
   - Modifications are located at *Section -> Row -> Column (Element CSS)*
+- Pages that display Tables (resume dashboard, job dashboard and application dashboard) are now styled with `scss/components/_tables.scss` with overrides where necessary
+  - Cornerstone Sections containing shortcodes are given the `#pmpro-dashboard-table` ID to power this function.

 ### Filters File